ampharino/addrbook/README.md

 4. Run `npm test` to run mocha unit tests.

 ## Misc.
 I recommend making requests to the server via Postman.
+Requests should be made to `localhost:PORT/api/contact`